JohnnyfiveAZR/Microsoft-Azure/README.md

 <br />
 <br />
 <br />
-<h3 align="center">Finished!</h3>
+<h3 align="center">Finished!👍</h3>

-I hope this tutorial gives you a bit of insight and better understanding on how to go about setting up an Active Directory (Domain) Lab through your virtual machine environment.
-Repeat this lab as many times as you please and make this virtual environment your own learning playground and explore the other possibilities in managing user accounts, permissions, passwords, devices, and control access on a large scale.
-(This lab can be completed on both Windows and MACos)
+I hope this tutorial gives you a clearer and more comfortable starting point for setting up an Active Directory (Domain) Lab in your virtual machine environment.
+Don’t be afraid to repeat the lab as many times as you need, practice is one of the best ways to build confidence.
+Think of this virtual environment as your own personal learning playground, where you can safely explore how to manage user accounts, set permissions, reset passwords, connect devices, and control access on a larger scale.
+Whether you’re working on Windows or macOS, this lab is designed to help you learn by doing at your own pace.
 <br />
 <br />
 <br />
-<h3 align="left">Note:</h3> Dont forget to close out your Guest VMs while in RDP by going to CMD> Logoff.
-Also make sure to CLEAN UP your Microsoft Azure environment and ensure your Resource Groups and Virtual Machines are deleted which may take a few minutes then refresh to confirm.
+<h3 align="center">Note:</h3> Dont forget to close your Guest Virtual Machine(s) by opening up RDP (Remote Desktop), open CLI (Command Line Interface), then Logoff.
+Make sure you CLEAN UP your Microsoft Azure environment and ensure your Resource Groups and Virtual Machines are deleted.
+Refresh to confirm all resources have been deleted, which may take a few minutes.